 This is not the first time I've seen this happen to people experiencing raw fermented foods for the first time.
 To me it speaks to the human body's ability to know when a food is needed for its survival.
 It's almost a desperation.

-Fermentation is incredibly good for your micro-biome---otherwise known as your gut-health, your body’s second brain, and inner flora.
+Raw fermentation is incredibly healthy for your micro-biome---otherwise known as your gut-health, your body’s second brain, and inner flora.

-Fermentation is simply a traditional method of preserving vegetables, fruits, dairy and even meat.
+It’s simply a traditional method of preserving vegetables, fruits, dairy and even meat.
 So, enjoy this spicy twist on traditional purple sauerkraut made with red cabbage and carrots.
-You'll absolutely go bonkers for this fermented dish!
+You'll absolutely go bonkers for this fermented spicy carrot sauerkraut!

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you.
-Thank you---Heidi.
-(Full Disclosure Here)
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 How to Make Spicy Carrot Sauerkraut: A Recipe